Parents of Longview man killed by police file lawsuit

-The parents of a Longview man killed by police in 2020 have sued the city, its police department and three officers, alleging that they shot him as he fled and that investigators mistook his cellphone for a gun.
+The parents of a Longview man killed by police in 2020 have sued the city, its Police Department and three officers, alleging that they shot him as he fled and that investigators mistook his cellphone for a gun.

 The lawsuit, filed Tuesday in U.S. District Court in Tacoma, alleges investigators pointed to a surveillance video showing a black object skittering across an alley during a foot chase as proof that 33-year-old Justin Lee Tofte was armed and threatening officers when he was killed nearly two years ago.